byuccl/f4pga-classroom/Step1_Creating_Repository.md

 ## Getting A Github Account
 You will first need to get a Github account at https://github.com.
 Go there now and do so using the "SignUp" button.
 Use your BYU email as your email.
 When it asks how many people are in your group choose "Just Me".
 Select "Student" when asked.
 Choose the free version of the account unless you want to jump right to "Pro".
 You will use these Github credentials for the rest of your studies so remember your username and password.

+Before moving on, go and create an SSH key in Github using the instructions found [here](ssh.md).
+When done, return to this page and continue.

 ## Setting Up Your Github Repository
 1. To join the classroom for our Symbiflow testing, you should select one of the two links below, depending on which class you are in.
 However, you should right-click the link and select "Open Link in New Window" so that these instructions are still visible after you click it.
 2. 220 students should click: [https://classroom.github.com/a/r942_jUm](https://classroom.github.com/a/r942_jUm) while 323 students should click: [https://classroom.github.com/a/TTKmLwUg](https://classroom.github.com/a/TTKmLwUg).